hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 of the guardians.
 A greenish smoke comes out of it, with a familiar smell.
 Yes, it's the devil's grass.

+The Crimson Kings looks at the guns and then back to Roland.
 Childe Roland to the dark tower came!
-Long days and pleasant nights, Sai — the man in red says.
+Long days and pleasant nights, Sai — says.

 Roland, not sure what how to respond, says nothing.